Restless Chipotle

 • Banana Cake with Gooey Walnut Filling

-This super simple banana bread is made with over-ripe bananas and orange juice - it's a bright, uniquely flavored quick bread that everyone loves!
+This super simple banana bread is made with over-ripe bananas and orange juice - it's a bright, uniquely flavored quick bread with a sweet citrus glaze that brightens up any morning.

 Course Breakfast Bread